-In his Houses of Boston’s Back Bay, Bainbridge Bunting attributes 435 Beacon, 7-9-11 Hereford, 364 Marlborough, 27-29-31 Hereford, and 216-218 Commonwealth – all built in 1879 – to R. S. Bither.
+Bunting also indicates that 435 Beacon, 7-9-11 Hereford, 364 Marlborough, 27-29-31 Hereford, and 216-218 Commonwealth – all built in 1879 – were designed by R. S. Bither.
 This is a misreading of the handwriting on the permit applications.
 It is clearly written as “A. S. Bither” on several of the permit applications, and is less legible on several others.
-There was no R. S. Bither listed in the Boston City Directories at any time in the 1870s or 1880s, whereas Alfred S. Bither was a practicing architect there from 1870 to 1880.
+There was no R. S. Bither listed in the Boston City Directories at any time in the 1870s or 1880s, whereas Alfred S. Bither was a practicing architect in Boston from 1870 to 1880.

-By the 1894-1895 winter season, 7 Hereford was the home of Miss Mary H. Bartlett.
+On November 15, 1894, 7 Hereford was purchased from Arthur Hobart by Miss Mary H. Bartlett.
 She previously had lived at the Hotel Vendôme.
-She continued to live at 7 Hereford in 1904, but had moved to The Tuileries at 270 Commonwealth.
+She continued to live at 7 Hereford during the 1903-1904 winter season, but moved thereafter to The Tuileries at 270 Commonwealth.
 She continued to own 7 Hereford and lease it to others.

 By the 1905-1906 winter season, they had moved to 254 Commonwealth.

 7 Hereford was not listed in the 1906 Blue Book.

 During the 1906-1907 winter season, 7 Hereford was the home of Philip H. Stockton and his wife, Margaret (Head) Stockton.
 They had married in February of 1906, and 7 Hereford probably was their first home together.
 Prior to their marriage, he had lived at 390 Beacon with his widowed father, Howard Stockton.